 - FSU students who are enrolled in or have completed a CS course beyond those listed in Lower Division (typically Junior and Senior CS undergrads).

 - Graduate CS students, CS Faculty, and experienced programmers

 In Person Contests

-The contest staff will direct you to a check in station once doors open on contest day.
-Follow the on screen prompts at the check in station to complete the process.
+The contest staff will direct you to a check-in station once doors open on contest day.
+Follow the on screen prompts at the check-in station to complete the process.

-You will have the option of swiping your FSUCard or entering your registered email at check in.
+You will have the option of swiping your FSUCard or entering your registered email during check in.
 In order to use your FSUCard, you must complete the FSU number section of your profile in the Account Dashboard.